Top image: Preparing for a Mass Mini Beast Hunt:

 Photo credit: Caitlin Daw

-Landscape Working Party is funded through the islands and bays of Barrow and Furness Coastal team, by the Coastal Communities fund.
-Coordinated by Art Gene’s Landscape Engagement Coordinator Eve Mulholland, the project works in the wider areas of Barrow, aiming to link communities with their landscapes and promote health and well-being.
+Coordinated by Art Gene’s Landscape Engagement Coordinator, Eve Mulholland, the Landscape Working Party is funded through The Islands and Bays of Barrow and Furness Coastal Team, through the Coastal Communities fund.
+The programme works in the wider areas of Barrow and Furness linking communities with their natural heritage assets and promoting health and well-being.

-Along with schools, Scout groups, John Muir groups, community groups & organisations, local volunteers and partners, Landscape Working Party deliver a range of activities and workshops to engage people with their local heritage assets.
-Not only using wildflower workshops, events, walk and talks, bug hunts, practical planting sessions as opportunities to build skills, knowledge and friendships within the community, but to be used as a method to consult communities about the potential regeneration of the town.
+Working closely with local communities, schools and groups the Landscape Working Party deliver a range of activities and workshops to engage people with their local landscapes.
+Not only using workshops, moth trapping, summer family programmes, walks and talks, bat walks, practical planting, art and surveying sessions as opportunities to build skills, knowledge and friendships within the community, but to be used as a means of channelling the perspectives of local people into the town’s future by gathering feedback, values and opinions of our coastline to collate into a case to support funding bids.

 Re-wilding Barrow project